aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XPS to XLAM" h2="Export XPS File to XLAM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily create, manipulate, convert and render documents within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and capabilities that make it an ideal choice for developers who need to work with documents in their applications.

+One of the features of Aspose.Total for .NET is the ability to convert XPS files to XLAM.
+This can be done in two steps.
+Firstly, by using Aspose.PDF for .NET, developers can export XPS to XLSX.
+This component provides a wide range of features for working with PDF documents, including the ability to convert XPS to XLSX.

+Once the XPS file has been converted to XLSX, developers can then use Aspose.Cells for .NET to convert the XLSX to XLAM.
+This component provides a powerful Spreadsheet Programming API that makes it easy to manipulate and convert spreadsheets.
+It also provides a range of features for working with Excel documents, including the ability to convert XLSX to XLAM.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XPS file to XLAM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+By using Aspose.Total for .NET, developers can easily convert XPS files to XLAM within any .NET, C#, ASP.NET and VB.NET applications.
+The two-step process involves using Aspose.PDF for .NET to export XPS to XLSX, and then using Aspose.Cells for .NET to convert the XLSX to XLAM.
+This makes it easy for developers to work with documents in their applications, and provides a powerful and reliable solution for converting XPS files to XLAM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}